 This brings together meets whose assignments place them adjacent in time.
 Unassigned meets appear after assigned ones, but are not themselves sorted into any particular order.

 Unlike cycle meets, which are different behind the scenes from other meets, cycle nodes are just ordinary nodes whose meets happen to be cycle meets.
-Accordingly, function merely returns true if node contains at least one meet, and its first meet is a cycle meet.

-'''

-bool KheNodeIsCycleNode(KHE_NODE node);
+Accordingly, function bool KheNodeIsCycleNode(KHE\NODE node);

-'''